arp242/markdown-wiki/README.markdown

 ------------
 - Install dependencies with  [bundler][bundler]:

         bundle install

-- You can optionally configure some settings on `config.rb`
+- You can optionally configure some settings in `config.rb`

 - You will need to initialize a `user` file and a VCS repository in `data/`;
   running `./install.rb` is the easiest way to initialize a repo; you can add